rtyler/brokenco.de/_posts/2026-03-25-do-not-comply.md

 The whole motivation of the change was to _obey in advance_ to these unjust laws.

-The author then goes on to make some equally absurd claims about how this functionality is important for porents to implement controls on computers, for their families &tm;.
-Clearly this person does not know any children, or even parents, who have computers.
-Children are _excellent_ at finding ways to circumvent restrictions, the idea that a user modifiable piece of data on the local machine can be trusted for "parental controls" is so detached from reality that I originally thought they were making a sarcastic joke.
+The author then goes on to make some equally absurd claims about how this functionality is _important for porents_ to implement controls on computers, for the children!
+Clearly this person must not know any actual children, or even parents for that matter.
+Children are _excellent_ at finding ways to circumvent restrictions.
+The idea that a user-modifiable piece of data on a local machine should be trusted for "parental controls" is so detached from reality that I originally thought they were making a sarcastic joke.